 Toppings & Pairings

 Chilaquiles must always be served with refried beans!
-It's like peanut butter & jelly....they were born to be together!
-But if refried beans are not your thing, then these Calabacitas are another perfect pairing.
+It’s like peanut butter & jelly….they were born to be together!
+But if refried beans are not your thing, then Calabacitas is another perfect pairing.

 Served along a sunny side up egg is an another common option.
 If you visit a restaurant in Mexico, you must ask for the egg as it’s not automatically served with Chilaquiles.
 Just request a “huevo estrellado”and they’ll know what you’re talking about :D.

-Now all you have to do is inhale these Chilaquiles Rojos!!!
+Now all you have to do is inhale these red Chilaquiles!!!
 They are so good I guarantee they will become a staple for your breakfast, lunch or dinner menu!

-Now the question is, fried egg or not? ☺️
+Now the question for you is, do you liked them with a fried egg or not? ☺️

 Equipment